pageon/stitcher-core/README.md

 ## TODO

+- Documentation
+- Refactor inconsistent directories.src usage
-- Critical CSS support
+- Add Twig support
-- Base CSS

 ## What is it?